Symantec to sell Veritas for $8 billion to focus on security software

-The deal, the biggest U.S. leveraged buyout this year, will give Symantec much-needed funds to compete in the cyber security market with companies such as Microsoft Corp, Intel Corp and Kaspersky Labs.
+The deal, the biggest U.S. leveraged buyout this year, will give Symantec much-needed funds to compete in the cyber security market with companies such as Microsoft Corp (MSFT.O), Intel Corp (INTC.O) and Kaspersky Labs.

 Shares of Symantec, which also reported weak quarterly results on Tuesday, fell as much as 6 percent.